Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Application Deadline

-- Application must be submitted to the Department of Revenue from May 1, but no later than July 1, 2023.
+- Application must be submitted to the Department of Revenue from May 1 to July 1 each year

 - Annual application is required.
 If you have previously applied and your address hasn’t changed from your last application, a new one will be mailed to you.